chfoo/callfunc/README.md

 On Windows, add `-A win32` for 32-bit.
 CMake will generate a Visual Studio project file or nmake config by default.
 Consult documentation on CMake generators for other configs such as Mingw-w64.

 The generated library will be in `out/out/callfunc/`.
+Please see section "Library paths" for running without installing the libraries.

 ### CPP target